JustFiesta/spring-petclinic-infrastructure/README.md

 #### Encountered problems

-The main issue was "how to" wrap my head around this.
+1. The main issue was "how to" wrap my head around this.
 At first I couldn't make self contained modules for testing.
 But after consideration i started to make changes only for one module and than test it.

+2. Second one was about RDS - it just could not take given security groups.

 <hr>

 ### Infrastructure Configuration (Ansible)

-TODO
+Ansible is used to configure EC2 app instances - install docker on webservers and Jenkins on buildserver.
+VM's have pulic IP address so Ansible can connect to them via SSH.

+No ansible roles where needed in my opinion - they were unnessesary complication for simple project.